Christmas Tree Cookies~A Fangio Tradition

 Using an electric mixer, combine butter, sugar, extracts and several teaspoons of milk on low speed; continue to add milk as needed to get the proper consistency for spreading.
 Beat on high speed for 5-7 minutes to create a fluffy frosting.
 Do not leave the mixer unattended.
 Color ½ cup frosting bright yellow and color the remainder bright green.
 Spread the green frosting onto the Christmas trees.
 Using a pastry bag fitted with a star tip, pipe a star at the top of each cookie.

-One thought on “Christmas Tree Cookies~A Fangio Tradition
+One Reply to “Christmas Tree Cookies~A Fangio Tradition”

 Leave a Reply